joshuacussen/resources/python/beyond-the-basics/subprograms/default-parameters.md

 ```

 ## Things you should know
+### When to use
+Default parameters are only useful when sensible default values exist.
+There is no benefit to using default parameters that will be overridden all the time.

+Including default parameters suggests the normal behaviour of your subprograms so default parameters should be chosen intentionally.

 ### Ordering of parameters
 You cannot place required (positional) parameters after parameters with default values.
 For this reason, all default parameters must appear at the end of a subprogram's signature.